Blowing from a gun: Tajik reign of terror, 1929

 In January 1929, a new cycle of extreme violence broke out in Afghanistan when the Tajik Habibullāh Kalakāni became emir.
 The British official Humphreys wrote: "None was safe, houses were pillaged indiscriminately, women were ravished and a reign of terror was established unprecedented in the annals of bloody Afghan history".
 Political opponents were often blown from guns or executed in other ways.
 Habibullah's regime was toppled in October 1929, and then the Kuhestani Tajiks were persecuted.
 An article in The New York Times from 6 April 1930 was headlined with: "Eleven Afghans Blown from Guns at Kabul".

+Modern usage

+In the last weeks of World War II, German defector and war criminal Willi Herold, impersonating a Luftwaffe captain, ordered the execution of several prisoners of the Emslandlager concentration camp with an anti-aircraft autocannon.

+It has been alleged by a defector that North Korea has used blowing from anti-aircraft guns as a method of public execution.